 Tips on heating up a compost tumbler

-Here are five different reasons your compost tumbler isn’t getting hot and what to do about it.
+Here are six different reasons your compost tumbler isn’t getting hot and what to do about it.

 Shred the materials

-Before you put anything in your compost tumbler, make sure it’s been chopped, ground or shredded as small as possible.
-Shredded materials have a larger surface area, so they’re more available to the microbes and can be broken down faster.
+Before you put anything in your compost tumbler, make sure you’ve chopped, ground, or shredded the materials as small as possible.
+Shredded materials have a larger surface area, meaning they’re more available to the microbes and can be broken down faster.

 The more material there is available for the bacteria to feed on, the more microbial activity there’ll be in your bin.
 And high levels of microbial activity are key for heating up your compost.